jefdaj/electionguard-cardano/milestone2/smart-contract-architecture.md

         - admin has to do initial transition into voting phase before devices can post anything
         - amount sent for fees should scale with the expected votes each device will service
         - when can this be done? any time during the setup phase?

-    - phase 2, voting:
+Phase 2, voting:
     - devices post ballots:
         - submitted
         - cast/spoiled
         - mark as timed out if voter makes no cast/spoil decision
         - can guardians decrypt spoiled ones in real time here?
     - admin closes voting
         - can be early, but only if everyone has voted
         - if they don't, should it just progress after the deadline anyway?
         - burns device state NFTs
         - what happens to any pending votes?

-    - phase 3, tally:
+Phase 3, tally:
     - guardians post decryption shares
         - of final tally
         - of each spoiled ballot
     - admin combines them
         - posts final decrypted tally
         - posts short summary too

-    - phase 4, dispute resolution:
+Phase 4, dispute resolution:
     - observers (anyone) post verifications
         - obviously needs to have some collateral later, or something
     - will this also end up being dispute resolution time?
         - no need to hold up the votes for disputes, unless there are large irregularities
         - but do need to decide who gets money for various things
     - and it can also be risk limiting audit time if needed
     - no need for anything in the demo other than a simple verification
     - simple incentives for a first draft later:
         - first N people to post certifications get rewards
             - unless they miss a failure, then it costs them their collateral to not have checked
         - first N people to post irregularities/failure get rewards
             - but only if they correctly identify the failure, not for generically saying it failed
             - and not if it actually succeeded of course

 All the NFTs are "state NFTs" (may not be the right word?): their owners are coded in the datum and can't be changed, and the NFT just tracks which UTXO